syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

             ))

-It is relatively easy to add support for different database backends (Mongo, etc) by inheriting from :class:`~flask.ext.admin.model.BaseModelView`. class and implementing database-related methods.
+It is relatively easy to add support for different database backends (Mongo, etc) by inheriting from :class:`~flask.ext.superadmin.model.BaseModelView`. class and implementing database-related methods.

-Please refer to :mod:`flask.ext.admin.contrib.sqlamodel` documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask.ext.superadmin.contrib.sqlamodel` documentation on how to customize behavior of model-based administrative views.

 File Admin
 ----------

-Flask-Admin comes with another handy battery - file admin.
+Flask-SuperAdmin comes with another handy battery - file admin.
 It gives you ability to manage files on your server (upload, delete, rename, etc).

 Here is simple example::

-    from flask.ext.admin.contrib.fileadmin import FileAdmin
+    from flask.ext.superadmin.contrib.fileadmin import FileAdmin

     import os.path as op